 Sand Creek Massacre

 There was an Indian Reservation in eastern Colorado, for the Cheyenne and Arapahoe tribes, but that ended after Colorado soldiers attacked the reservation during the Sand Creek Massacre of November 29, 1864.
 The site, in Kiowa County, east of Eads, is now a National Historic Site.
-November 2014 marks the 150th anniversary of this tragic event.
+November 2014 marked the 150th anniversary of this tragic event.

-The site is managed by the National Park Service in collaboration with the Cheyenne and Arapahoe tribes.
-See http://www.nps.gov/sand/ There is still a Cheyenne County and an Arapahoe County in eastern Colorado.
+There is still a Cheyenne County and an Arapahoe County in eastern Colorado.
 Other Colorado places named after Indian people or words include Chipeta Park, Curecanti, Kiowa, Manitou Springs, Montezuma, Niwot, Ouray, and Saguache.

-There is no Navajo Reservation in Colorado, but the Four Corners Monument in southwest Colorado, is a tribal park, managed by the Navajo Nation, based in Arizona.
+There is no Navajo Reservation in Colorado, but the Four Corners Monument in southwest Colorado is a tribal park, managed by the Navajo Nation, based in Arizona.
 Navajo Lake, in Navajo State Park, is in southern Colorado, near Pagosa Springs, and holds water used for irrigation on the Navajo Reservation in New Mexico.

 On Indian reservations, jurisdiction is under tribal law.
 There are tribal courts, judges, and police.
 Some tribes use tribal notaries, other tribes use state notaries.
 The venue on a tribal document would show Navajo Nation, for example, rather than a state and county jurisdiction.